Made from the formulated mix of paraffin, carnauba wax, and beeswax, wood wax includes a rich blend of wood enhancers and colors.

 Wood wax works brilliantly when you think of sealing a wooden surface – like the furniture in your living room or the cabinets in the kitchen.

-Not only it prevents moisture and other hazardous chemicals from damaging the wood but also it provides your wood furniture with a long-lasting beautiful luster.
+Not only does it prevent moisture and other hazardous chemicals from damaging the wood but also it provides your wood furniture with a long-lasting beautiful luster.

 This kind of wax isn’t harmful at all to any type of wood, so antique collectors and restorers use it almost on all their products, all the time.